 Western University of Health Sciences, College of Veterinary Medicine, Class of 2019.

-I Began vet school in the year 2015.
+I began this Pomona vet school in the year 2015.

 Do you have any animals living with you while being a student at WesternU?

 Oh yeah!
-I live with three other vet students… In our home, we have two large dogs, a cat, two guinea pigs, a hedgehog, and a snake!
+I live with three other vet students at Western University College of Veterinary Medicine.
+In our home, we have two large dogs, a cat, two guinea pigs, a hedgehog, and a snake!
 Full house.

 What was your major in undergraduate college and what school did you attend?